-Chattanooga, however, does employ the services of an asset manager to supply gas to meet its system requirements and manage its assets when not needed by the utility.
-In compliance with its current Incentive Plan tariff, the Company put its asset management contract out for bid following the approved RFP procedures and brought the fully executed contract before the TRA for approval in Docket No. 08-00012.
+The Company first put its asset management contract out for bid following the approved Request for Proposal ("RFP") procedures and brought the fully executed contract before the TRA for approval in Docket No. 08-00012.
 The TRA approved the contract at its February 25, 2008 Authority Conference to become effective April 1, 2008 as requested by the Company.
+This contract expired on March 31, 2011.